eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

     }
 ```

-The method `enableTriggerEvent` attaches our class to a WaitSet but the user has
+The method `enableEvent` attaches our class to a WaitSet but the user has
 to specify which event they would like to attach.
 Additionally, they can
 set a `eventId` and a `callback`.

 If the parameter event was set to `PERFORMED_ACTION` we call `acquireTriggerHandle`
-on the waitset which will return an `cxx::expected`.
+and the waitset which will return an `cxx::expected`.
 The following parameters
 have to be provided.

  1. The origin of the trigger, e.g. `this`
- 2. A method of which can be called by the trigger to ask if it was triggered.
+ 2. A method which can be called by the trigger to ask if it was triggered.
  3. A method which resets the trigger.
 Used when the WaitSet goes out of scope.
- 4. The id of the trigger.
+ 4. The id of the event.
  5. A callback with the signature `void (MyTriggerClass * )`.

 ```cpp